-The IRB models are used in SBAB's lending operations for tasks such as credit granting, pricing, portfolio analysis and performance monitoring per business area.
-The models produced are validated annually and, whenever required, they are recalibrated.
-The validations carried out for 2019 did not result in any changes to models in the IRB framework.
+The credit risk models in the IRB framework are used in SBAB's lending operations for activities such as credit granting, pricing, portfolio analysis and performance monitoring per business area.
+The credit risk models are validated annually and, whenever required, they are recalibrated.
+The validations carried out for 2020 did not result in any changes to models under IRB.
 A major challenge in the model validation lately has been the very low number of defaults and the extremely low levels of credit losses.